fujitsu/xbyak_aarch64/README.md

 ## User allocated memory

-You can make jit code on prepaired memory.
+You can make JIT-ed code on prepaired memory.

 Call `setProtectModeRE` yourself to change memory mode if using the prepaired memory.